 - after changing a product stock status after a new WooCommerce order is placed

-The indexer listens for changes on the actions hook:
+The indexer listens for changes on the following hooks:

 save_post